Mulberry harbours: Beetles

 Beetles were pontoons that supported the Whale piers.
+War work by the Butterley Company included the production of steel "pontoons used to support the floating bridge between the offshore Mulberry Harbour caissons and the shore on Gold and Omaha beaches after D-Day 1944".
+Roy Christian wrote: "The workers who made mysterious floats had no idea of their ultimate purpose until one morning in June 1944 they realised that their products were helping to support the Mulberry Harbour off the low coastline of Normandy, and by that time they were busy building pontoon units and Bailey bridge panels ready for the breakthrough into Germany.
+But if they were often in the dark about the purpose and destination of the products over which they toiled for days in workshop, forge and foundry, they understood their importance.
+No time was lost through the war years on strikes or disputes, and absenteeism was low.

+Some of those workers were women, for in the first time in its history female labour was being employed at the Butterley works."
+420 concrete pontoons were made by Wates Ltd. at their Barrow in Furness, West India Docks, Marchwood and Beaulieu sites.
+A further 40 concrete beetles were made by John Laing (for Wates)at their Southsea factory and 20 were made at R. Costain at Erith, Twelve were made by John Mowlem at Russia Dock as were 8 by Melville Dundas and Whiston.
 They were moored in position using wires attached to "Kite" anchors which were also designed by Allan Beckett.
-These anchors had such high holding power that very few could be recovered at the end of the War.
+These anchors had such high holding power that few could be recovered at the end of the war.
 The Navy was dismissive of Beckett's claims for his anchor's holding ability so Kite anchors were not used for mooring the bombardons.
 An original Kite anchor is displayed in a private museum at Vierville-sur-Mer while a full size replica forms part of a memorial to Beckett in Arromanches.
 In October 2018 five Kite anchors were recovered from the bed of the Solent off Woodside Beach, which had been an assembly area for Whale tows prior to D Day.
 The anchors were taken to Mary Rose Archaeological Services in Portsmouth for conservation treatment.

-Spud Piers
+Spuds

-The pier heads or landing wharves at which ships were unloaded.
-Each of these consisted of a pontoon with four legs that rested on the sea bed to anchor the pontoon, yet allowed it to float up and down freely with the tide.
+The pier heads or landing wharves at which ships were unloaded were codenamed spuds.
+Each consisted of a pontoon with four legs that rested on the sea bed to anchor it while it could float up and down freely with the tide.

 Deployment

-On the afternoon of 6 June 1944 (D-Day) over 400 towed component parts (weighing approximately 1.5 million tons) set sail to create the two Mulberry harbours.
-It included all the blockships (codenamed Corncobs) to create the outer breakwater (Gooseberries) and 146 concrete caissons (Phoenixes).
+Components for the Mulberry harbours were constructed at many different locations in Britain, before being transferred to assembly points off the south coast.
+Then on the afternoon of 6 June 1944 (D-Day) over 400 towed component parts (weighing approximately 1.5 million tons) set sail to create the two Mulberry harbours.
+It included all the blockships (codenamed Corncobs) to create the outer breakwater (gooseberries) and 146 concrete caissons (phoenixes).